Out of the blue, my wife suggested, “Let’s go to The Cities today.”

 “No reason,” she said.

-“If there is no reason,” I asked, a bit suspiciously, “why drive the truck?
+“If there is no reason,” I asked, a bit suspiciously, “why the truck?
 The car gets better mileage?”

-An hour and a half later, as the skyline of downtown Minneapolis struggled to peer out of the urban haze, the other shoe dropped, “Let’s stop at IKEA!” she cried, “after all, we have the truck.”
+An hour and a half later, as the skyline of downtown Minneapolis struggled out of the urban haze, the other shoe dropped, “Let’s stop at IKEA!” she cried, “after all, we have the truck.”

 It proved what I have always suspected about myself.
 I can hose up even the simplest of things and IKEA instructions are about as simple as you can get.
 In fact, they are so simple, you might call them sketchy because that is what their instructions are: drawings.